douglas86/history-of-london-v2/README.md

 #### Typography

-- [Google Fonts](https://fonts.google.com/specimen/Dancing+Script?preview.text=History%20of%20London%20Transport&preview.text_type=custom) were used to display my text using a link tag in each html document
+- [Google Fonts](https://fonts.google.com/specimen/Dancing+Script?preview.text=History%20of%20London%20Transport&preview.text_type=custom) were used to display fonts on the page, using an import statement in my css file

 ---